ultratrikx/dashpad/README.md

 1. Wire up Pi Zero 2 W to the AMOLED screen (USB-C driver board)

-2. ~~Prototype macro keys on XIAO RP2040 running KMK firmware ~~ (Might skip XIAO and wire switches directly to Pi’s GPIO if testing is smooth) -> i ended up doing this
+2. Prototype macro keys on XIAO RP2040 running KMK custom firmware.
+Wire up Raspi to OLED screen and connect to internal powerbank. connect xiao to computer.

 3. Assemble into 3D print case, refine later once screen and keys are locked in

-4. Hook everything to Home Assistant for desk automation
+4. Hook everything to Home Assistant for desk automation on the raspi

 5. Later: build simple Python/Node app to render dashboard data + setup up homeassistant to view stats + telemetry on the raspi